Musselburgh [1st] (1846-1847)

 Note: text in square brackets is added for clarity and was not part of the location's name.

 This was a two platform station with the platforms passing under Carberry Road.
 The main station building was on the eastbound platform with a waiting room on the westbound.
+The signal box was at the west end of the westbound platform (it closed in 1924).

 The goods yard was on the north side, approached by a long reversing spur leading off the eastbound platform.
 A long siding also existed on the south side, approached from Monktonhall Junction.